 How Structured Products Work

 These investments are issued with a fixed maturity period, typically ranging from several months to a few years.
 The return at maturity is calculated based on specific conditions set at the outset.
+The significance of end dates, such as maturity, kick-out or outcome periods, is critical, as these dates determine when potential returns, protection levels and risks are realised.
+Investors generally need to hold the product until these end dates to benefit from the planned features.

 Are Structured Products a Good Investment?